tscanlin/developers.optimizely.com/src/content/ios/articles/1-article-test.md

 includeSiblingData: true
 title: "How Optimizely's iOS SDK Works"
 summary: |
-   SDK Order of execution, experiment activation, and goals
+   Learn about how Optimizely's iOS SDK Order of execution, experiment activation, and goals.
+   Specifically, the article discusses how Optimizely's SDK executes in an app, the order of operations for how an experiment runs, and how conversions are counted in Optimizely.
+---

+# How Optimizely's iOS SDK Works

+*THIS ARTICLE WILL HELP YOU:*
 - Understand how Optimizely's SDK executes in an app
 - Understand the order of operations for how an experiment runs
 - Use Optimizely's iOS and Android APIs to provide visibility into what experiments are running
 - Activate experiments manually based on a user action (SDK versions 1.3 and above)
 - Understand how conversions are counted in Optimizely
----

-# How Optimizely's iOS SDK Works

 ### OPTIMIZELY'S iOS SDK ORDER OF EXECUTION